Random Products of Standard Maps: Applications and examples

-where the conjugacy leaves invariant the bundle $V$, and thus the Main Theorem can be applied to $f_r^{-1}$.
+Observe that $\widehat{R}$ leaves invariant the bundle $V$, and thus the Main Theorem can be applied to $f_r^{-1}$.
 Reversibility of the center dynamics will also be used in the other examples to deal with the inverse map.
 We remark that this property for area preserving maps seems to be rather common.
 See \cite{Reversible}.

-\begin{remark} One can check that $\{f_r^{-1}\}_{r\geq0}$ satisfies condition \textbf{A-3} of the appendix, but regrettably it does not satisfy condition \textbf{A-4}, and hence we cannot conclude directly that $\{f_r\}$ is a bi-coupled family. \end{remark}
+\begin{remark} One can check that $\{f_r^{-1}\}_{r}$ satisfies condition \textbf{A-3} of the Appendix, but regrettably it does not satisfy condition \textbf{A-4}, and hence we cannot use Corollary B of the Appendix to conclude directly that for $r$ large the map $f_r$ is NUH. \end{remark}

 We have proved the following.